NLDev/whitespace-parse/README.md

 ## :information_source: About

-This NodeJS package allows you to encode text to whitespace and vice versa.
+This NodeJS package allows you to encode text to whitespace and vice versa. <br>
 **Note:** This is **CUSTOM** whitespace!
 There are _no_ linebreaks!
 Only tabs and spaces.

 ## :postbox: NPM